carbon-ahs/flutter_scrollable_widgets/README.md

 # Scrollable Widget

-A new Flutter project to practice ---
+A new Flutter project to practice -
-• How to use ListView.
+• How to use ListView. - done
-• How to nest scroll views.
+• How to nest scroll views. - done

-• How to leverage the power of GridView
+• How to leverage the power of GridView - not done, pls contineu from page 189

 ## Key points